tgbot-collection/ytdlbot/README.md

-sub_count - Check subscription status, owner only. uncache - Delete cache for this link, owner only. purge - Delete all tasks , owner only. topup - Top up quota tgvip - Using Telegram payment to pay for VIP
+sub_count - Check subscription status, owner only. uncache - Delete cache for this link, owner only. purge - Delete all tasks , owner only.
 ```

 # Test data